Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 &nbsp;

 This repository is an introdution to quantum computing and countain the source code to run simples quantum algorithms.
 It is implemented with the python library `QISKit`, than one can easily install with `$ pip install qiskit` (`Python 3.5` required).
-For more information, you can check https://qiskit.org/.
+More informations available at https://qiskit.org/.

 ## Quantum Gates